 Wednesday: Choral Evening Prayer (5.45-6.25pm), with brief 'thought-for-the-day' given by a senior member of college, or invited guest.
-The choir sings a range of liturgical music and an anthem;
+The Chapel Choir (no audition necessary) sings a wide range of liturgical music including an anthem.
+In addition, the choir sings at other services in the Chapel and occasionally Grace at Formal Dinner in the Arlosh Hall.
+Applications for the Choral Clerkships are welcomed: contact the Director of Music at james.whitbourn@music.ox.ac.uk.